Edited by: Keri Stooksbury

 There is plenty of information available to help track the forecast for the cherry blossom season.
 From local websites and news reports to tracking apps, there is no reason for you to miss the start of the season.

-The Japan Weather Association provides viewers with an early cherry blossom forecast from the start of the year and has start and end dates for the hanami season in various locations up and down the country.
+The Japan Meteorological Corporation provides viewers with an early cherry blossom forecast from the start of the year and has start and end dates for the hanami season in various locations up and down the country.

 Hot Tip: Remember, if you want to follow the blossoms, start in the south and head up to the far north to capture the blooms in all their glory.